mcataneo/pyLDT-cosmo/README.md

 Einstein-de Sitter spherical evolution is assumed for all cases, although this has not been tested for clustering dark energy.

 If interested in implementing other modified gravity models, first clone this Git repo and make sure to install pyLDT-cosmo in developer mode.
-Then add the relevant linear theory equations and methods in the following modules:
+Then add the relevant linear theory equations and methods to the following modules:

 * growth_eqns.py
 * solve_eqns.py